 Noise by Part of Idyllwild-Pine Cove

 Average noise levels for Idyllwild-Pine Cove residents, grouped by direction from the center of Idyllwild-Pine Cove.
-Southern Idyllwild-Pine Cove carries the highest population-weighted average; Central Idyllwild-Pine Cove carries the lowest.
-Just 4% of residents in Central Idyllwild-Pine Cove live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Idyllwild-Pine Cove.
+The highest population-weighted average is in southeastern Idyllwild-Pine Cove; the lowest is in northern Idyllwild-Pine Cove, where just 0% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Eastern Idyllwild-Pine Cove